Last Updated on February 22, 2024 by Suzy

 What other facilities are there at the Cabana Bay Beach Resort?

 As well as everything mentioned above the hotel also had a few other facilities.
-There was a gift shop, games arcade, bowling alley with sit down restaurant, fitness studio, Starbucks, Bayline diner and more.
+There was a gift shop, games arcade, bowling alley with a sit-down restaurant, fitness studio, Starbucks, Bayline diner and more.

-And that concludes my review of the Cabana bay beach resort hotel.
+That concludes my review of the Cabana Bay Beach Resort Hotel.
 Would we stay here again?
 Absolutely.
 It was great value for money and we thoroughly loved our stay.
-We especially loved the retro feel to the hotel from 1950’s and 1960’s America.
+We especially loved the retro feel to the hotel from 1950s and 1960s America.

 Universal Orlando Tickets